k8-mb/k8-mb.github.io/synopsis.md

 Dealing with fourreal is a daunting process.

-I have not seen anyone of fourreal until six week before the delivery date.
-And as soon as they appeared, they called me and my wife for a lot of meetings with the construction company.
+I have not seen anyone of fourreal until [six week before the delivery][meeting-fourreal] date.
+And as soon as they appeared, they started calling me and my wife for a lot of meetings with the construction company.

 During these meetings, they provided ambiguous, and sometime false, information.
 They involved us in the negotiation with their contractors.
 Then, they pretended to have nothing to do with that, and blamed us to have stepped over them in dealing with the construction company.
-By the way, the workmanship of their contractors, make me think they are the cheapest on the market.
+By the way, the [workmanship][men-at-work] of their contractors, make me think they are the cheapest on the market.

 One of their employees, Mr. Klugsberger, is in an ambiguous situation: he is also the directing manager of _PeakReal GmbH_, that acts as real